 Do You Need to Speak With a Proven NCAA Eligibility Lawyer?

 If you're a student-athlete concerned about your NCAA eligibility or right to receive Alston money, you need to speak with our experienced NCAA eligibility lawyer as soon as possible.
-Give us a call directly at +1-207-747-5899 or fill out our online contact form to schedule your free consultation.
+Give us a call directly at +1-207-747-5899 or fill out our online contact form to schedule your initial 1 hour consultation.
 Paul Greene and Matthew Kaiser are dedicated advocates who work diligently to protect both your athletic career and your education.